 Making sure you get maximum benefits

-Make sure to sign up to any and all programmes which are equivalent to the frequent flyer programme of the airline you?re using, even if you?ve booked through platforms such as Opodo.
-Trust me, these miles can accumulate very quickly and before long you?ll be able to redeem them for something that can save you quite a bit of money, from a new, high-quality carry-on bag to an extra ticket or a flight class upgrade.
+Make sure to sign up for any and all programmes which are equivalent to the frequent flyer programme of the airline you’re using, even if you’ve booked through platforms such as Opodo.
+Trust me, these miles can accumulate very quickly and before long you’ll be able to redeem them for something that can save you quite a bit of money, from a new, high-quality carry-on bag to an extra ticket or a flight class upgrade.